Leonardus

 Quick

-There you can find the latest user and developer information including the
+There you can find the latest user and developer information including content

-Type lc -h and lb -h to get command line help.
+Type lc -h and lb -h to get command line help, either within the Docker

 The CLI applications lc and lb will be available in the opening shell.

-Or even execute the calculator within the docker image in one line with e.g.:
+As Docker feature you could even execute lc in one line with e.g.:

 Quick Build